POLE DANCING

 Often, I have noticed the following being done: The students’ kickstart is rather strong and they reach the pole with the tip of their foot and they depend on that to pull up the rest of the body and the other leg.
 This means that their abs are not strong enough and so they rely on the kickstart and on their leg to stand high.

-Proper Technique for the Invert
+Proper Technique for the Basic Invert Pole Move

 1. To stand next to the pole with the exterior hand holding the pole at the height of the face.